herrbischoff/user-agents/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/80x15.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

-The data is completely free for personal, non-commercial usage, including free and open source projects.
+The data is completely free for personal, non-commercial usage, including FOSS projects.
 If you plan to include it in a product you earn money on or use for infrastructure you earn money with, I welcome your decision.
 However, you will need to license it by becoming a permanent [top-tier GitHub sponsor][sponsor].
 If this is too steep for you, [let me know][email] and we'll talk.

 [jq]: https://stedolan.github.io/jq/
 [semver]: https://semver.org